BryanFabellore/Team_SPOTLIGHT/README.md

 # Team_SPOTLIGHT
-This Repository contatin the materials and diagrams needed to build Project Akbay
+This Repository contains the materials and diagrams needed to build Project Akbay

 DFD Diagrams
 UML